November is Art Every Day Month!

 Welcome to the general info page for the Art Every Day Month Challenge!

-I started this project ten years ago as a challenge to myself to create some art every day for one month and post it on my blog.
+I started this project over ten years ago as a challenge to myself to create some art every day for one month and post it on my blog.
 I was inspired by Nanowrimo and wanted to do something similar with art, and thus Art Every Day Month (AEDM) was born.
 Posting art on my blog every day helped to keep me accountable and it was fun to share my creations.
 The following year, I invited people to join in and each year since I've had great groups of creative people committing themselves to more creativity for the month of November with me.
 I've met some fantabulous people through AEDM and I'm thrilled to have anyone who is interested join in!
 I've added an optional Survival Guide to help any one who wants some extra support through the process, which you can read all about here!

 The rules (which were made for breaking):